UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 what the data would look like if the cancer was rare.
 We will do this by picking only 3 observations from the malignant group, and keeping all of the benign observations.
-We choose these 3 observations using the `.head()` method, which takes the number of rows to select from the top (`n`).
+We choose these 3 observations using the `.head()` method, which takes the number of rows to select from the top.
 We will then use the [`concat`](https://pandas.pydata.org/docs/reference/api/pandas.concat.html) function from `pandas` to glue the two resulting filtered data frames back together.
 The `concat` function *concatenates* data frames